starbeamjs/starbeam/packages/universal/service/README.md

 **need** to be a reactive value.
 For example, it could be an instance of an object that stores a cell and exposes reactive getters:

+This is the usual shape for public APIs backed by reactive storage: keep the cell private, and expose domain properties or methods that read the cell.
+See the public API guidance in [Starbeam Invariants](../../../docs/INVARIANTS.md#public-apis-expose-domain-concepts-not-reactive-storage).

 ```ts
 const Stopwatch = Resource(({ on }) => {
   const now = Cell(Date.now());